-Q: How do I get rid ofalgae from my fish tank?
+Q: How do I get rid of algae in my fish tank?

-A: Algae is common with aquariums so you should not wait till you are ready to clean to remove algae.
-You can introduce algae feeders to the tank, or use tools such as the magnetic scrubbers, then control the feeding habit of the fishes or the aquarium.
+A: You can introduce algae feeders to the tank, or use tools such as the magnetic scrubbers, then control the feeding habit of the fishes or the aquarium.
 Change the water constantly too.

-Q: How often should I clean the filter pads?
+Q: How often should I clean my filter pads?